d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Defining Loss and Evaluation Functions

-Object detection is subject to two types of losses.
-The first is anchor box class loss.
-For this, we can simply reuse the cross-entropy loss function we used in image classification.
-The second loss is positive anchor box offset loss.
-Offset prediction is a normalization problem.
-However, here, we do not use the squared loss introduced previously.
-Rather, we use the $L_1$ norm loss, which is the absolute value of the difference between the predicted value and the ground-truth value.
-The mask variable `bbox_masks` removes negative anchor boxes and padding anchor boxes from the loss calculation.
-Finally, we add the anchor box class and offset losses to find the final loss function for the model.
+Object detection has two types of losses.
+The first loss concerns classes of anchor boxes: its computation can simply reuse the cross-entropy loss function that we used for image classification.
+The second loss
+concerns offsets of positive (non-background) anchor boxes: this is a regression problem.
+For this regression problem,
+however,
+here we do not use the squared loss described in :numref:`subsec_normal_distribution_and_squared_loss`.
+Instead,
+we use the $L_1$ norm loss,
+the absolute value of the difference between the prediction and the ground-truth.
+The mask variable `bbox_masks` filters out negative anchor boxes and illegal (padded) anchor boxes in the loss calculation.
+In the end, we sum up
+the anchor box class loss
+and the anchor box offset loss to obtain the loss function for the model.

 ```{.python .input}
 cls_loss = gluon.loss.SoftmaxCrossEntropyLoss()